 In addition to modifications to custody or visitation, child support typically is addressed simultaneously with those actions.
 A party can also bring a request to modify the child support only.
 Modification of child support matters are typically based only on the financial information of the parties.
 It is important to have all current financial information available so the child support worksheets can reflect all the proper deductions and contributions of the parties.

-Ms. Murphy has experience in both major and minor modifications to a parenting plan or custody, and child support modifications.
+Ms. has experience in both major and minor modifications to a parenting plan or custody, and child support modifications.
 She has worked closely with parties to reach amicable resolutions, and when agreements have not been available, has proven to be an aggressive advocate for her clients.

 After a Final Parenting Plan has been entered, the primary custodial parent is required to provide notice of an intended relocation.
 These matters often involve child custody disputes, and can ultimately become the equivalent of a child custody or parenting plan modification action, especially if the matter is not handled correctly from the beginning.
 It is especially important in relocation cases to consult with an attorney to ensure compliance with court rules and filing requirements, and to analyze the strengths and weaknesses of the case.